ray0809/simple-wgan-with-minist/README.md

 # simple-wgan-with-minist

-The original gan code is wiritten by  https://github.com/Zackory/Keras-MNIST-GAN
+The original gan code is written by  https://github.com/Zackory/Keras-MNIST-GAN

 Here I change the loss and label for implementing wgan